ARCHER-CSE/2018-12-06-turing-hpcintro/_episodes/16-resources.md

 {: .output}

 Note that this will only show processes from our current session.
-To show all processes you own (regardless of whether they are part of your current session or not), you can use `ps aux`.
+To show all processes you own (regardless of whether they are part of your current session or not), you can use `ps ux`.

 ```
-$ ps aux
+$ ps ux
 ```
 {: .bash}
 ```